jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Our CICD workflows are built using GitLab CI/CD @gitlab-cicd.
 We use a dedicated GitLab repository to house the CICD pipelines, following the image factory pattern @Muse2023.
-We created CICD pipelines with separate build and deploy phases.
+We created CICD pipelines with separate build and deploy phases @uabrc2025.
 Both phases leverage Ansible to construct relevant artifacts.
-The RCS cloud subsystem provides the infrastructure for development, build, and deployment workflows @uabrc2025.
+The RCS cloud subsystem provides the infrastructure for development, build, and deployment workflows.
-This enables the construction of comprehensive cloud-native workflows and facilates tight integration with campus HPC resources via direct connection to relavent provider networks.
+This enables the construction of comprehensive cloud-native application construction workflows and facilates tight integration with campus HPC resources via direct connection to relavent provider networks.

-Packer templates are used to construct VM images for the proxies, OOD and account app during the build phase.
+Packer templates are used to construct VM images for the proxies, OOD and account app during the build phase @HashcorpPacker2025.
-These templates include extensions to interface with the OpenStack API and can readily work with other cloud providers.
+These templates include extensions to interface with the OpenStack API available in RCS.
+Additional modules readily work with other cloud providers, ensuring workflow portability.
 We execute daily builds of our OOD image.
 This ensures image construction remains viable and surfaces problems with build dependencies in a timely fashion.
-The daily builds also support developement deploys to review feature improvements against our production HPC system.
+The daily builds also support nightly deploys to review OOD feature improvements and bug fixes against our production HPC system.

 For the deployment pipelines, we choose to directly invoke OpenStack CLI commands for implementation convenience.
-We have used Terraform for the deploy phase of other system components not featured in this work and plan to migrate SDHPC artifact deployment to Terraform in the future.
+We have used Terraform for the deploy phase of other system components not featured in this work and plan to migrate SDHPC artifact deployment to Terraform in the future @HashiCorpTerraform2025.

 The separation of build and deploy steps enables us to construct versioned VM binaries that can be used across development, test, and production environments.
-The deploy steps focus on customizations that meet the needs of specific environments, providing late-binding hooks for dev, test, and prod clusters.
+The deploy steps focus on customizations that meet the needs of specific environments, providing late-binding hooks for integration with dev, test, and prod clusters.

 (sdhpc-applied)=
 # SDHPC for Data and Cluster Migration